mgatto/REST-Resizer/README.md

 ```
 curl -v http://127.0.0.1:3000/api/v1/resize?url=http%3A%2F%2Fplacehold.it%2F350x150.jpg?w=175&h=75
 ```
+JPEG, PNG and GIF files are currently supported.

 #### Query Parameter Notes

 * The URL to the image must be URL encoded.
-* `w` is the new width, in pixles; must be either a whole number or decimal.
+* `w` is the new width, in pixels; must be either a whole number or decimal.
 * `h` is the new height, in pixels; must be either a whole number or decimal.

 ## Returned Content

 The HTTP response body is binary image data.
-The image format is specified by the Mime type in the Content-Type response header.
+The image format is specified by the value of the Content-Type response header.
+This value is, naturally, a MIME type.

 #### Errors